 So, if you are ready to kick willpower into touch and make a conscious decision regarding your financial situation, then we are ready to help you create the right mindset around your money goals.

-When you are ready to talk, we are here to listen and help.
-Drop us an email or click on this link to find a day and time that suits you to have a chat with us, we’re really very friendly.
+When you are ready to talk, I am here to listen and help.
+Drop me an email or click on this link to find a day and time that suits you to have a chat with me, I’m really very friendly.
 Best of all, it’s absolutely free!

 This piece was adapted from an article written by Meredith Atwood.
 Meredith is a former attorney, speaker, and author of the book ‘The Year of No Nonsense: How to Get Over Yourself and One with Your Life’.